Promoting Your Trip

 5. Realize that people attract people.
 “Humm, this sounds interesting, but who is going?”
 If they don’t know anyone who is going, then they are hesitant to sign up.
 Advertise names of those already signed up.

-6. Visit Sunday School classes and small groups and give short promo presentations.
+6. Visit Sunday School classes and small groups and give short promo presentation.
 Leave a brochure circulating in the class and others at the door of the class as people leave.
 Announce time of first information meeting.

 7. Hold an information meeting.
 Don’t call it a Mission Trip Information Meeting.
 Call it something less daunting – such as Alaska Mission Trip Q & A Meet.
 Pass around a pad and get names, phone numbers, emails and addresses of all who visit this meeting.
 Give them the cost, ministry details, deposit deadlines, why they are needed, and show them how to get a passport (if needed).
 Q and A time.
 Call them a few days later to see what they are planning to do.